ldaniels528/trifecta/README.md

 ### What's New

 #### v0.18.17
+* Trifecta UI
+    * Swapped the Inspect and Observe tabs
-* Trifecta UI: Add a new Brokers view to the Observe module
+    * Add a new Brokers view to the Observe module

 #### v0.18.16
 * Trifecta UI: Minor UI tweaks and fixes